An Intensive 5-day Training Course

 Participants will develop advanced project management performance and control skills and knowledge through formal and interactive learning methods.
 This Project Budgeting & Cost Management training course includes case studies, group discussion and critical analysis of case material based on a fictional housing construction project.

-Although this training course does not assume prior knowledge of the topics covered in the training course, some knowledge of or exposure to project management training will be an advantage.
+Although this training course does not assume prior knowledge of the topics covered in the training course, some knowledge of or exposure to project management training course will be an advantage.
 New concepts and tools are introduced gradually to enable delegates to progress from the fundamental to the more advanced concepts of project cost planning, monitoring and control.

 Organizational Impact Icon